Hopewell mother needs answers after 8-year-old daughter killed days before birthday

 “Her bike was on the kickstand, so apparently y’all was, y’all frightened her when y’all got there because she was trying to run home.
 She was on the side of the house,” Taylor said.

-P’Aris was just four days away from turning nine-year-old, and sadly now police said she is the ninth homicide victim in the city of Hopewell this year.
+P’Aris was just four days away from turning 9 years old.
+Now police said she is the ninth homicide victim in the city of Hopewell this year.

 While Taylor tries to make sense of what happened, she just wants whoever did this to come forward before someone else’s life is taken too.